Bringing up Children

 3. Read the idioms about bringing up children in context.
 Match the idioms with their definitions.

-7. born with a silver spoon in one's mouth He was born to one of America's wealthiest families, that is, he was born with a silver spoon in his mouth.
+7. born with a silver spoon in one’s mouth (idiom) He was born to one of America’s wealthiest families, that is, he was born with a silver spoon in his mouth.

 B. a man who is still very dependent on his mother